All Episodes

 Let's go back to France.

-So that my by my calculation, Steve, the far right and the left wing uh hold 320 in the French National Assembly, whereas the centrists and the allied conservatives got up to 210.
+So by my calculation, Steve, the far right and the left wing hold 320 in the French National Assembly, whereas the centrists and the allied Conservatives got up to 210.

 So it really is an attempt to stop the inevitable from happening.

-The big question, I think, for the for the French Republic, specifically specifically the judiciary, their magistracy, is whether they're going to allow Marine Le Pen to appeal her prohibit her five-year prohibition on public office uh before the the next presidential elections are uh set for 2027.
+The big question I think for the French Republic, specifically the judiciary, their magistracy, is whether they're going to allow Marine Le Pen to appeal her five-year prohibition on public office before the next presidential elections are set for 2027.

-Quite unusually in in continental Europe, they said that the the earliest the lower court sentence was executive, that's to say, in effect, um, even before she'd exhausted all of her stages of appeal, which is not normal for the European system.
+They said that the earliest, the lower court sentence was executive, let us say, in effect, even before she'd exhausted all of her stages of appeal, which is not normal to the European system.

-So that so they pulled that blinder to block her, but it's Steve is looking very seriously like if she's allowed to stand, she will undoubtedly win the next presidential election because this whole Macron government now serves or not non-government, its sole function for the next two years is to stop the national rally from winning the presidency and the the legislative assembly at the next election.
+Because this whole Macron government now serves non-government, its sole function for the next two years is to stop the national rally from winning the presidency and the legislative assembly at the next election.

 steve bannon

-I want to delve more into the Czech situation tomorrow and the next day, a very, very, very important, particularly a guy that's now considered the a populist, right?
+I want to delve more into the Czech situation tomorrow and the next day.

 What is your social media?